alvarogarcia7/blog_source/source/_posts/2015-02-22-polishing-your-tools.markdown

 As agile teams no longer have a toolsmith and the scrum master is not necessarily a technical expert who can build tools for the whole team, the tasks of creating tools must be taken care by everyone.
 No one better than yourself can know your needs and tailor solutions for them.

-The only downside is you have to invest ~5h (for a full time position) of your personal time per week into creating and polishing tools for your work.
+The only downside is you have to invest ~5h (for a full time position) per week into creating and polishing tools for your work.
 But I prefer investing this time into polishing my tools: it is a need for achieving more productivity when working.

 Nowadays that IDEs are configurable, this time might be invested on learning more advanced features as other shortcuts, refactoring techniques, other patterns, etc. I like having my own live templates (see [description][live-templates]), especially for tests, as I saw on the [Crafting Code workshop][crafting-code] by [Sandro Mancuso][mancuso]